 In order to create an UPSERT import task, specify source settings as you need.
 Then, in target settings, select the target object and click Upsert.
 After this, in Mapping settings, map the target columns.
 Primary key columns must be mapped, they are marked as Required for UPSERT.
 If you have the corresponding primary key values in your source, map PK columns to the corresponding source columns using Column Mapping, and make sure that for records you want to perform INSERT for, there are NULL values in these columns.
 Otherwise, you can use Lookup Mapping.

-Unlike other data sources, Salesforce offers native support for UPSERT.
-Salesforce performs UPSERT by an External ID field.
-When you perform UPSERT to a Salesforce object with an External ID field in Skyvia, you can choose whether to use the ID field as described above, or External ID.
-If you select Use External ID, you need to select the External ID field to use since a Salesforce object can have more than one custom External ID field.
+Unlike other data sources, Salesforce and Zoho CRM offer native support for UPSERT.
+They perform UPSERT by an External ID field.
+When you perform UPSERT to a Salesforce or Zoho CRM object with an External ID field in Skyvia, you can choose whether to use the ID field as described above, or External ID.
+If you select Use External ID, you need to select the External ID field to use since a Salesforce/Zoho CRM object can have more than one custom External ID field.

 When using External ID, you do not need to map the ID field.
 Instead you need to map the selected External ID field, which is mapped as Required on the Mapping Definition page.

 Suppose we need to import subscribers from a mailing list in Mailchimp to Salesforce contacts, and part of the corresponding contacts is already present in Salesforce.
 We do not want to make duplicate records, so we perform UPSERT instead of usual INSERT.
 So, to perform such an import, let’s do the following:

 - In the Integration column, click Import.
 The import package details page will open.